Back to Research

 Do people buy Yes more than they buy No?

-What we found led us down a path from resolution rates to trade microstructure to a question about the editorial role the platform itself plays, and quickly realising the nuance of that question matters more than trying to answer it outright.
+What we found led us down a path from resolution rates to trade microstructure to a question about the editorial role the platform itself plays — and quickly to realising that the nuance of that question matters more than trying to answer it outright.

-We pulled resolution data for 7,292 resolved single-market events on Polymarket - this is retro view and doing it in reverse chronological order is what we might do next.
+We pulled resolution data for 7,292 resolved single-market events on Polymarket — this is a retrospective view, and doing it in reverse chronological order is what we might do next.
 Single-market means one tradable question per event — "Will TikTok be banned?" not "Presidential Election 2024" (which has 17 candidate markets inside one event).

 We excluded multi-market events because they introduce structural confounds (in a 17-candidate election, 16 markets resolve NO by construction).
-Why 7292?
+Why 7,292?
 We ran out of patience with the query and decided it was enough.
-This gives us our base rate for resolution and allows to map Yes/No purchasing to the actual result.
+This gives us our base rate for resolution and lets us map Yes/No purchasing to the actual result.

 The result: 41% YES, 59% NO. A naive NO bet wins roughly 6 in 10 times.